 A weekly session fee is £55.

-Some reduced rates may be available for students, please do get in touch if you would like to know more.
+Some reduced rates may be available for students and those experiencing financial hardship, please do get in touch if you would like to know more.

 Maps & Directions